varigence/docs/bimlflex/adf-deployment/landing-area.md

 <!-- TODO: Rewrite and flesh out Table Base Configuration -->

 It is important to note that although the Landing Area is configured as a separate BimlFlex **Connection**, in a Table Based Configuration it should be considered the same database as the Staging Area.
 As such the Landing Area does not deploy separately, and instead deploys with the Staging Area.

 > [!IMPORTANT]
 > A Table Based Configuration requires the `Landing Area` to be in the same database as the `Staging Area`.
 Ensure the *Connection String*, *Catalog* and applicable *ADF Linked Service* configurations are identical to the `Staging Area` **Connection**.

 When using a Table Based Configuration, the Landing Area is a group of tables *conceptually separated* through use of naming practice.
 By default the Landing Area tables will have a `land_` prefix appended to all landing tables.

 > [!NOTE]
 > The prefix appended to landing tables can be configured by updating the `AppendNameLanding` BimlFlex **Setting**.
-Default configuration is `land`.
+> The default configuration is `land`.

-This allows for the data to be directly accessed by the SQL Based ELT code to perform and necessary transformations.
-The Azure Data Factory pipeline is then used to move the data to the Staging Area.

 ### Blob Storage Configuration